ThingSet/thingset.github.io/docs/2a_general.md

 |------|---------|---------------------|
 | 0x1F | #       | Statement message   |

-The internal path `.pub` is used to configure the device to publish certain data objects on a regular basis through a defined communication channel (UART, CAN, LoRaWAN, etc.).
+The internal path `.pub` is used to configure the device to publish certain data items on a regular basis through a defined communication channel (UART, CAN, LoRaWAN, etc.).
 If implemented in the firmware, the publication interval may be adjustable.

 By convention, the object names below the `.pub` define which data object should be published.
-This can be an entire group like `meas` or a data object that contains a list of links to other data objects like `std` in the above example.
+This can be an entire group like `meas` or a subset data object that contains a list of references to other data items like `report` in the above example.

 If a `Period_s` data object exists, it can be set to `0` to disable publication of this message.
 For event-based publication, a data object `OnChange` can be specified, which publishes the message only if one of the data objects has changed.